theblobinthesky/OpenSock/dataloader/README.md

 - Dataset refactor with probing/autodiscovery
 - Probing should happen after the augmentations have been applied...
 Idk??
 - Implement data augmentations and make sure the sizes are correct etc.
+- Look at any race conditions chadgpt might have produced during the last refactor

 Fixed:
 - Fix all sensible clang-tidy warnings